Anti (album): Music and lyrics

 During the album's recording Rihanna aimed to create a record to have "soulful" and "aggressive" sounds in the musical, lyrical and vocal context.
 During a press conference in early 2014, Rihanna told MTV News that she aimed to depart from the musical style of her previous releases, which she described as being "big songs".
 Rihanna continued to state that with Anti she wanted to focus on music that "felt real" and soulful and would be timeless.
 She also stated that she wanted to record songs that are "timeless" and that she could perform 15 years later.
 "Not any songs that were burnt out.
 I find that when I get on stage now, I don't want to perform a lot of my songs.
 They don't feel like me."

 Anti abandons the radio-friendly dance-pop production of Rihanna's previous hit singles.
 It is a genre-spanning record consisting of pop and dancehall tunes with elements of soul music.
 Compared to Rihanna's previous catalogue, Anti is more muted and soulful.
 According to Billboard, the album belongs to "the weeded-out, hazy spectrum of rap and alt-R&B".
+Rolling Stone described the album as psychedelic soul.
 Lindsay Zoladz of Vulture coined the term "industrial dancehall" as the most appropriate to describe Anti.
 Ben Rayner of The Toronto Star stated the album is divided into two halves; the first consisting of "futuristic robo-R&B", while the second half contains "a more organic breed of soul".
 The album's production has been characterized as being dark, sparsely layered, bouncy, with lo-fi bass, old school styles, downtempo moodiness and electro-soul minimalism.
 The bass-heavy production of Anti's midsection ("Needed Me", "Woo", "Yeah, I Said It") evokes popular hip hop and R&B genres.
 The second half of the album is characterised by textual minimalism.
 Analyzing its sound a year after its release, Da'Shan Smith of Billboard noted the album's present underscoring of trap.

 The album's lyrical content predominantly touches upon themes of relationships, exploring what it means to be in love, to get hurt, to need someone, and to be true to yourself.
 The theme of relationships is picked up in numerous songs; "Kiss It Better" sees Rihanna questioning how far an ex-lover will go to get her back; in "Woo", Rihanna turns spiteful, stating she does not care for her ex-partner, while "Never Ending" features Rihanna admitting she would like to be in love again.
 The album's themes were also noted as being unapologetic, with an uncaring attitude, and self-assurance.